Optimal Estimation of Temperature in Finite-sized System: Estimation of temperature in single sampling

 In the following, we prove one of the main results of this paper: the unbiased estimators in Eq.~\eqref{option} are optimal, i.e., the UMVUEs of temperature in canonical ensemble.
 First, we introduce an essential theorem in statistical inference, the \text{Rao-Blackwell}-\text{Lehmann}-\text{Scheff\'{e} theorem} (RBLS) \cite{casella2024statistical,kay1993fundamentals,lehmann2006theory}: \begin{theorem} If $\hat{\theta}$ is an unbiased estimator of $\theta$ and $T$ is a sufficient statistic for $\theta$, The expectation of $\hat{\theta}$ conditional on $T$, i.e., $\tilde{\theta}= \langle\hat{\theta} | T\rangle $ is

-\item1. a vaild estimator for $\theta$ (not dependent on $\theta$)\\ 2. unbiased\\ 3. of lesser or equal variance than that of $\hat{\theta}$, for all $\theta$\\ Additionally, if the sufficient statistic is complete, then the unbiased estimator is the UMVUE. \end{theorem} A theorem \cite{casella2024statistical,kay1993fundamentals,lehmann2006theory} following the RBLS theorem is \begin{theorem} Let $T$ be a complete sufficient statistic for a parameter $\theta$, and let $\tilde{\theta}(T)$ be any estimator based only on $T$.
-Then $\tilde{\theta}(T)$ is the unique UMVUE of its expected value. \end{theorem} Theorem \ref{theorem2} tells us that the UMVUE of temperature in the canonical ensemble is a function of its complete sufficient statistic.
-Meanwhile the Boltzmann–Gibbs formula in Eq.~\eqref{BGD} belongs to the exponential family in statistical inference, and its complete sufficient statistic is $E_{i}$ \cite{casella2024statistical}.
-Because the estimators $\hat{\beta}^{(k)}$ in Eq.~\eqref{option} are not only unbiased but also a function of $E_{i}$, the estimators of $\hat{\beta}^{(k)}$ are the UMVUEs of $\beta^{k}$ according to Theorem \ref{theorem2}.
-Moreover, no simple functional relationship exists among the UMVUEs of different moments of $\beta$, indicating that a unique definition of temperature does not exist in finite-sized systems.
+\item1. a vaild estimator for $\theta$ (not dependent on $\theta$)\\ 2. unbiased\\ 3. of lesser or equal variance than that of $\hat{\theta}$, for all $\theta$\\ Additionally, if the sufficient statistic is complete, then the unbiased estimator is the UMVUE. \end{theorem} A corollary following the RBLS theorem \cite{casella2024statistical,kay1993fundamentals,lehmann2006theory} is: If $T$ is a complete sufficient statistic for the parameter $\theta$, then an estimator $\tilde{\theta}(T)$ that depends only on $T$ is the UMVUE of its expected value.

+The Boltzmann–Gibbs formula in Eq.~\eqref{BGD} belongs to the exponential family in statistical inference, and its complete sufficient statistic is $E_{i}$ \cite{casella2024statistical}.
+According to the above corollary, since the estimators $\hat{\beta}^{(k)}$ in Eq.~\eqref{option} are not only unbiased but also a functions of $E_{i}$, they are the UMVUEs of $\beta^{k}$.
+Moreover, no simple functional relationship exists among the UMVUEs of different moments of $\beta$ implies that knowing the optimal estimator of the temperature does not directly yield the estimator of any function of the temperature.

 Especially, for $k=\pm1$, we have